ShawnLiaoyx/vulkan-guide/docs/extra-chapter/intro_to_simd.md

     }

     //loop terminator.
-What if the loop isnt a multiple of 4? for(i; i < count; i++){
+What if the loop isnt a multiple of 4? for(; i < count; i++){
         A[i] += B[i];
     }
 }

 ```

 We immediately run into a problem here.
 If we are doing operations in groups of 4, how do we deal with a non-4 divisible workload?
 We have to add a scalar (non-vector) path at the end to do the stragglers.
-This happens the same with any simd code, and a common way of dealing with it is padding the workload to a multiple or 4 or 8.
+This happens the same with any simd code, and a common way of dealing with it is padding the workload to a multiple of 4 or 8.

 With the function unrolled, lets try to look into the [Intel SIMD reference](https://www.intel.com/content/www/us/en/docs/intrinsics-guide/index.html#techs=SSE_ALL) document, to try to find what we could be using here.
 As our goal is to target SSE for this, we tick the "SSE Family" checkbox at the left.
 Now we can search for `add` and see there are a lot of possible operations.